ksator/junos_monitoring_with_a_TIG_stack/README.md

 #### influxdb container

 Run this command to instanciate an influxdb container with the file [meta.db](meta.db).
 The influxdb container will have a database `juniper` and a user `juniper` with a password `juniper`

 ```
 $ docker run -d --name influxdb \
 -p 8083:8083 -p 8086:8086 \
 -v $PWD/meta.db:/var/lib/influxdb/meta/meta.db \
 influxdb:1.7.2
 ```

 #### Telegraf container

-Run this command to instanicate a telegraf container with the telegraf configuration file [telegraf.conf](telegraf.conf)
+Run this command to instanciate a telegraf container with the telegraf configuration file [telegraf.conf](telegraf.conf)
-It will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
+This container will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
-It will store the data collected in the database `juniper` of the influxdb container using the user `juniper`
+This container will store the data collected in the database `juniper` of the influxdb container using the user `juniper`

 ```
 $ docker run -d --name telegraf \
 -v $PWD/telegraf.conf:/etc/telegraf/telegraf.conf:ro \
 telegraf:1.9.1
 ```

 #### Grafana container

-Run this command to instanicate a Grafana container.
+Run this command to instanciate a Grafana container.
 It will load all dashboards json files from the directory [dashboards](dashboards) has dashboards json files.
 It will use the influxdb container as indicated in the [datasource.yaml](datasource.yaml) config file.